 The Legend of Momotaro: A Journey through the Heroes of Okayama

-Kibitsu-jinja Shrine, designated as a national treasure, is a historic shrine dedicated to Kibitsuhiko-no-Mikoto, who is said to be the inspiration behind the Momotaro legend.
-Its magnificent corridor stretches a total of 398 meters and is known as a masterpiece of architectural beauty.
-You can enjoy beautiful scenery in every season, from cherry blossoms in the spring, hydrangeas in early summer, and autumn leaves in the fall.
+Kibitsu-jinja Shrine, designated a national treasure, is a historic shrine dedicated to Kibitsuhiko-no-Mikoto, who is said to be the inspiration behind the Momotaro legend.
+Its magnificent corridor, stretching a total of 398 meters, is known as a masterpiece of architectural beauty.
+You can enjoy the beautiful scenery of each season, with cherry blossoms in the spring, hydrangeas in early summer, and autumn leaves in the fall.

 Kibitsujinja shrine